LBNL-ETA/CyDER/worker/README.md

 Require python

 If it's the first time you use the project, run `install.bat` (it will install celery)
-In sym_worker/celery.py change the address of the redis db to the address of the pc that run the containers
+In sym_worker/celery.py set the ip address of the redis db to the ip address of the pc that run the containers

 Then run `start_worker.bat` to start the worker